Vitamin D deficiency

 Sources of vitamin D

 The best sources of vitamin D are:

-- Sunlight – aim to spend some time outdoors each day, with your hands, forearms and/or lower legs exposed and no sunscreen on your skin (but be careful not to let yourself burn)
+Aim to spend some time outdoors each day, with your hands, forearms and/or lower legs exposed and no sunscreen on your skin (but be careful not to let yourself burn).

-- Oily fish – salmon, mackerel, tuna, herring and sardines are all excellent sources of vitamin D (particularly the wild, fresh varieties)
+Salmon, mackerel, tuna, herring and sardines are all excellent sources of vitamin D (particularly the wild, fresh varieties).

-- Egg yolks – eggs from hens reared outdoors and/or fed a vitamin D-enriched diet will contain the most vitamin D
+Eggs from hens reared outdoors and/or fed a vitamin D-enriched diet will contain the most vitamin D.

 You should not take supplements as a substitute for a varied, balanced diet or a healthy lifestyle.